New data shows COVID-19 vaccine inequities by race and ethnicity in Minnesota

 Hispanic Minnesotans account for 4.8% of the state's population age 15 or older, but have received 1.7% of the vaccines.

-There are similar gaps for Asians, who got 3% of the vaccines but represent 5% of the population and for Blacks, who account for 6% of the population but 3.5% of those vaccinated.
+There are similar gaps for Asians, who got 3% of the vaccines but represent 5% of the population and for Black Minnesotans, who account for 6% of the population but 3.5% of those vaccinated.

 While 81.6% of the state's residents are white, they have received 90.7% of the vaccines.